 All models will work the same, just follow directions below and in recipe card.

-- Turn to off/cancel and add coconut milk, regular milk (or almond), 1/2 of your shredded coconut and sugar.
+- Add coconut milk, regular milk (or almond), 1/2 of your shredded coconut and sugar.
 Stir.

-Want to make a batch of Crockpot rice pudding too?
+Want to make a batch of Crockpot rice pudding with your pressure cooker coconut rice pudding too and compare them?
 We have directions for that too.

 Pressure Cooker Coconut Rice Pudding